flytbase/flytsamples/Sample-Projects/visual_servoing/readme.md

     `/flyt/flytos/flytcore/share/vision_apps/launch/cam_api.launch`
  11. FlyOS vision API's provide two different detection and tracking algorithms.
 Color and OpenTLD based.
  12. Launch object tracking node.
-    `roslaunch`
+    `roslaunch vision_apps object_tracking.launch global_namespace:=flytsim`
- 13. If you want to use OpenTLD based tracker then follow instruction given below to install OpenTLD.
+ 13. If you want to use OpenTLD based tracker then follow instruction given below to run OpenTLD:
+     a.
+Clone FlytOpenTLD repo from https://github.com/flytbase/flyt_open_tld_3d.git
+     b.
+It is a ROS project, so compile it using the 'catkin_make' command
+     c.
+After compilation, source the repo using command 'source \<path to repo\>/devel/setup.bash'
+     d.
+Launch OpenTLD using command 'roslaunch open_tld_3d open_tld_3d.launch global_namespace:=flytsim'
+     e.
+Once launched, you can use it through the Flyt Servoing web app
+     f.
+To get more details on this project, visit 'https://github.com/flytbase/flyt_open_tld_3d/tree/master/src'
  14. Install pid_controller package on companion computer.
 (You need internet on companion computer for installing this package.)
      `sudo pip install pid_controller`
  15. In a terminal source vis_servoing package as shown above.
 Then run visual servoing app.